'Black sheep': The mastermind of Sri Lanka's Easter Sunday bombs

 Aliyar, now 73 with a long white beard, remembers the day Zahran left in 2005.
 “His father came and asked, ‘Where can he go?’.”

 The school would hear again of Mohamed Zahran.
 And the world now knows his name.
-The Sri Lankan government has identified him as the ringleader of a group that carried out a series of Easter Sunday suicide bombings in the country on April 21.
+Sri Lankan officials have identified him as the suspected ringleader of a group that carried out a series of Easter Sunday suicide bombings in the country on April 21.

 The blasts killed more than 250 people in churches and luxury hotels, one of the deadliest-ever such attacks in South Asia.
 There were nine suicide bombers who blew apart men, women and children as they sat to pray or ate breakfast.